StanfordLegion/regent-fft/README.md

 Like many FFT libraries, Regent FFT requires the use of *plans*.
 Plans are specific to the sizes of the input and output regions being used, as well as the machine node the plan is initialized on.
-Currently *these assumptions are the responsibility of the user*.
+Currently *the enforcement of these assumptions is the responsibility of the user*.

-The exact way that a plan is initialized depends on the usage mode.
+The way that a plan is initialized depends on the usage mode.
 In general, plans are stored in a region which is managed by the user.
 The plan region may be a subregion and need not start at zero, but it must contain at least a number of elements depending on the